-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results associated with hydromorphone compared to morphine.
-One study comparing patient-controlled hydromorphone, morphine and sufentanil showed that morphine was superior with regard to time to treatment failure and was associated with the lowest incidence of adverse events.
+Study and Drug Study Design Sample Size Regimen and Demographics and Study Duration End Points Results associated with hydromorphone compared to morphine.
+One study comparing patient- controlled hydromorphone, morphine and sufentanil showed that morphine was superior with regard to time to treatment failure and was associated with the lowest incidence of adverse events.
 No significant differences were seen in chronic pain relief between hydromorphone ER and oxycodone SR. One study showed that transmucosal fentanyl led to greater improvement in pain and anxiety compared to hydromorphone.
 Studies comparing different formulations and/or routes of administration of hydromorphone found no differences in chronic pain relief between IR vs ER tablets, subcutaneous bolus vs subcutaneous infusion, intravenous vs subcutaneous and oral vs intramuscular.
 For the treatment of acute pain, epidural hydromorphone was associated with higher incidence of pruritus compared to intravenous or intramuscular hydromorphone.
 For the treatment of acute pain, hydromorphone IR was associated with greater pain relief compared to placebo, and there were no significant differences in adverse events between hydromorphone and placebo.
 One study showed that subcutaneous hydromorphone and intravenous indomethacin were equally effective in pain relief, although the duration of nausea and vertigo was longer following hydromorphone.
-Secondary: Not reported Felden et al MA (11 RCTs) N=1,215 Primary: Pain relief and Primary: Hydromorphone was associated with greater acute pain relief compared to morphine Hydromorphone Patients with acute or chronic Duration not specified adverse events (pooled standard mean difference, -0.226; P=0.006).
-No differences were observed for the treatment of chronic pain relief (P=0.889). vs pain Secondary: morphine Not reported The overall incidences of nausea, vomiting and pruritus were comparable between the two opioids.
+Secondary: Not reported Felden et al MA (11 RCTs) N=1,215 Primary: Primary: Hydromorphone Patients with acute or chronic Duration not specified adverse events (pooled standard mean difference, -0.226; P=0.006).
+No differences were observed for the treatment of chronic pain relief (P=0.889).
+VS pain Secondary: The overall incidences of nausea, vomiting and pruritus were comparable between the morphine Not reported two opioids.
 When the four studies on chronic pain were analyzed separately, hydromorphone was associated with less nausea (P=0.005) and vomiting (P=0.001).